 Leads the establishment and implementation of the infrastructure needed to grow and support Parks California.

-Heana has held several executive positions during her 16 years at the Positive Coaching Alliance (PCA), including Chief Operations Officer and Chief Financial Officer.
+Heana served as an Interim Executive Director at Recovery Café San Jose and held several executive positions during her 16 years at Positive Coaching Alliance (PCA), including Chief Operations Officer and Chief Financial Officer.
 She led the national expansion of the organization from one to 18 chapters, in addition to overall management of the organization’s operations and finances.
 Prior to joining PCA, she spent more than 15 years in executive management positions at information technology companies.

 Leads strategic and operational efforts in all program areas, actively working with the California Department of Parks and Recreation to identify and develop priority projects across the state.

 Geoff has led partnerships to enhance park conservation across all levels of government, from national park management to the revitalization of community parks.
 He was most recently the Principal of Ridgeline Management Consulting, where he helped nonprofit organizations build capacity.
 Previously, he served in leadership roles at the Downtown Providence Parks Conservancy, the Santa Monica Mountains Fund, the Center for Park Management at the National Parks Conservation Association, and at IBM Global Business Services.

 Scott strengthens Parks California’s mission through collaborative partnerships with foundations and corporations, ensuring future growth of the organization and support for the parks.